18F/federalist-design/research/beta2/beta2_interviewguide.md

 * What is your impression of Federalist?
 * How would you describe it to someone else?
 * How would you characterize it's brand / personality?
+* If you had a magic wand, what would Federalist look like and work like for you?